picozzimichele/picozzimichele/README.md

 **`Full Stack Developer Solidity`**

-February 2024 - April 2025 -> Required to work on a few project from company github account

 I am a full-stack developer currently building Smart Contracts in Solidity.
 You can check some of my repos and have a look through my code, and if you like some design and ideas feel free to take inspiration from it 👨🏼‍💻

 Since I like to work remotely and surf, in my spare time I launched CoworkSurf to allow people to find easily remote places with good internet next to amazing surf spots!

 I also love to take pictures check some of them at 📸 https://www.picozzimichele.com/photography

+February 2024 - April 2025 -> Required to work on a few projects from a secure company github account

 ---